HoldYourWaffle/array.ahk/README.md

 # array.ahk
-## Conversion of JavaScript's Array methods to AutoHotkey
+## Conversion of JavaScript's Array methods to AutoHotKey

-AutoHotKey is an extremely versatile prototype-based language but lacks built-in iteration helper methods (as of 1.1.33.02) to perform many of the common behaviors found in other languages.
-This project ports most of JavaScript's Array object methods to AutoHotKey's Array object.
+AutoHotKey lacks built-in iteration helper methods (as of 1.1.33) to perform many of the common array behaviors found in other languages.
+This package ports most of JavaScript's Array object methods to AutoHotKey's Array object.

 ### Ported Methods
 * concat